top of page

 • We store your genotype files on secure servers at the University of Michigan.

-• When you request to download your genotypes, the files are temporarily pushed to a private location on MiShare, a HIPAA compliant system for securely encrypting and transferring files containing ePHI, research data, and other sensitive information.
-Your files will automatically be deleted if not accessed within 5 days.
+• When you request to download your genotypes, the files are temporarily pushed to a private location on Dropbox, a HIPAA compliant system for securely sharing files containing ePHI, research data, and other sensitive information.
+Access to your files will automatically expire after 5 days.

 After you download:

-• Your genotype files are copied from MiShare to your computer.
+• Your genotype files are copied from Dropbox to your computer.

-• Your computer is less secure for storing your genotype files than our servers or MiShare’s servers.
+• Your computer is less secure for storing your genotype files than our servers or Dropbox's servers.

 • Your genotype files may be more accessible to unauthorized access.